 Starting a surf school is more than buying 10 beginner surfboards and sharing the stoke of surfing.
 Learn how to setup your signature surf academy by following the official guidelines.

 Many experienced and competitive surfers learned how to take off on a wave by themselves.
-Surf magazine and surf videos will boost their personal surfing knowledge, as time and waves pass by.
+Surf magazines and surf videos can boost a self-taught newbie's knowledge with time and waves ridden.
+But schools can be great places to learn, too.

 The first surf instruction schools were opened in the 1910s, when tourists flocked to Hawaii.
 Back in those days, the Waikiki beach boys were the first surfing teachers of the sport.

-Modern surf schools start flourishing in California, during the crazy 1960s, but the biggest surf academy boom kicks in the early 1990s, when surfing dropped its "alternative" status for a healthy lifestyle.
+Modern surf schools started to flourish in California during the crazy 1960s, but the biggest surf academy boom kicked in the early 1990s, when surfing dropped its "alternative" image in favor of one promoting a healthy lifestyle.

-Today, anyone can run a surf school, a surf clinic or a surf camp.
-One single question remains, though.
-Are contemporary surf academies following the necessary requirements, rules and guidelines for their unique outdoor sports activity?
+Today, anyone can run a surf school, surf clinic or a surf camp.
+But an important question must be asked: are contemporary surf academies following the necessary requirements, rules and guidelines for their unique outdoor sports activity?

-National surfing federations should also enforce the ISA guidelines, but that doesn't happen on a planetary basis.
-There's a general feel that there are too many surf schools in the coastlines, and that some of them don't respect others out in the water.
+National surfing federations should also enforce the ISA guidelines, but many take a more freewheeling approach.
+As an unfortunate result, there's a general perception that there are too many surf schools on the beaches, many of which fail to show respect to others out in the water.
+If you're interested in starting a surf school, look into ISA's regulations, and do your best to proceed accordingly.

-So, if you're about to open a surf school or want to improve your current business, check out the main issues in the official surf school rulebook by ISA:
+So, if you're about to open a surf school or even want to improve your current business, check out the focal points outlined in the official surf school rulebook, as cited by the ISA:

 1. Surf Schools must have the following equipment: soft-core surfboards with soft fins for beginners, wetsuits, helmets, water resistant sunscreen, comprehensive first aid kit, uniformly colored rash vests for participants, area indicators, flags or markers, whistle, rescue board and mobile phone;